lindenb/jvarkit/docs/SVCasesControls.md

       xxx bases.
 A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: 100
-    -cases, --cases
-      samples's name for cases.
-We first test it's the content an existing file.
-Otherwise it's one or more names.
-      Default: []
     --check-bnd-mate
       When comparing two BND, check that their mate (using the ALT allele) are the same too